Engineering and Computer Science Library Biel/Bienne

 Saturday and Sunday: closed

-The reading room will reopen from 1 March for BFH students and staff only – with a reduced number of workplaces and subject to hygiene and social distancing rules.
+The reading room is open with a reduced number of workplaces and subject to hygiene and social distancing rules.

 Access to the building is only possible with a badge until further notice.